-Airway management equipment falls into five broad categories, with several different equipment options within each category.
-The five types include facemask ventilation devices, which may use additional attachments; supraglottic airway devices; tracheal intubation; suction machines for airway clearance; and transtracheal access.
-Here’s what you should know about each.
+Airway management equipment falls into five broad categories, with several options within each category.
+The five types include:

 Face Mask Ventilation

 Face mask ventilation is a vital skill for all medical providers.
 This intervention may be appropriate when a person shows signs of hypoxic respiratory failure, apnea, an inability to protect the airway, or an altered mental state caused by exertion or hypoxia.
-Proper position of the head, neck, and jaw is critical for ensuring proper oxygen delivery.
+Proper position of the head, neck, and jaw is critical to ensure proper oxygen delivery.

 This approach to ventilation is versatile and uses a wide variety of equipment, including bag-based masks.
 A proper seal is key to the functioning of this equipment.